 Although many women started taking Yaz to improve their menstrual cycles, they learned that the side effects of the drug created more problems than they thought.

-Even though the mild to moderate side effects from Yaz can range from slight cramping to moderate nausea, this drug is also known for its severe and sometimes debilitating side effects that include migraine headaches, uncontrollable uterine bleeding and kidney disorders.
+The mild to moderate side effects from Yaz can range from slight cramping to moderate nausea, but this drug is also known for its severe and sometimes debilitating side effects that include migraine headaches, uncontrollable uterine bleeding and kidney disorders.

 Yaz, Yasmin and Ocella are different from other birth control pills because they contain a new generation of synthetic progesterone called drospirenone, which is closely related to spironolactone, a diuretic.
 Drospirenone also has anti-androgenic properties, which means it works against testosterone and other hormones.
 It also contains synthetic estrogen, similar to most birth control pills.

 Yaz is the only pill with 24 active pills that include the hormones and four inactive pills.
 This gives the patient an increased dose of hormones through the month.
 Most birth control pills include seven inactive pills.

 Yaz is also known to put women at a higher risk of hypertension (high blood pressure), blood clots, liver function disturbances, liver tumors, anaphylactic reactions, changes in glucose levels that can lead to diabetes and to worsen lupus.